coder/coder/docs/admin/provisioners.md

 <key omitted>
 ```

-Or, restrict the provisioner to jobs with specific tags
+To restrict the provisioner to jobs with specific tags:

 ```sh
 coder provisioner keys create kubernetes-key \